-The N2PH Residency Program will be the first accredited online residency program for public health professionals in their first year of employment in a local, regional, tribal, or state public health organization.
+The N2PH Residency Program is the first accredited online residency program for public health professionals in their first year of employment at a local, regional, tribal, state, or federal public health organization.
 Participants who complete the program will be supported in their critical transition time in ways that result in:

-- Enhanced confidence for addressing the challenges of public health work; and
+- Enhanced confidence for addressing the challenges of public health work

 - High satisfaction with their new careers and clear intentions to remain in public health